What are the best journals you can buy today?

 Pros: Perfect size for a handbag and a schoolbag, perfect for sketching and art.

 Cons: Need to make sure the rings that hold the paper don’t flatten out.

 4. Tree of Life Writing Journal

 Add sophistication and elegance to your journaling time with The Tree of Life Writing Journal.
 Measuring five inches by eight inches, it features refillable papers, a faux leather cover, a slender ribbon bookmark, and 200 lined pages.
 Best of all, it has a magnetic strip that instantly closes it.
-Small enough for you to slide into your backpack or purse, you can choose from brown, white or blue for this popular journal.
+Small enough for you to slide into your backpack or purse, you can choose from brown, white, or blue for this popular journal notebook.